 Closure of Rental Units May Occur When . . .

-- Owner or occupant has knowledge of drug activity on premises
+- The owner or occupant has knowledge of drug activity on premises.

-- Unit, common areas or the premises is condemned by appropriate authorities as unsafe for human occupancy or structurally unsafe
+- The unit, common areas or the premises is condemned by appropriate authorities as unsafe for human occupancy or structurally unsafe.

 **Note: If a rental unit is condemned or otherwise closed due to the act or omission of the owner, it is the responsibility of the owner to find housing for the occupants at the owner’s expense.